pret/pokeplatinum/INSTALL.md

 Building the ROM requires the following packages.
 If you cannot find one or more of these using your package distribution, it may be under a different name.

 * git
-* meson (>= 1.3.0)
+* meson (>= 1.3.0, < 1.5.0)
 * build-essentials (build-essential on Ubuntu)
 * binutils-arm-none-eabi (arm-none-eabi-binutils on Arch Linux)
 * wine (to run the mwcc executables)
 * pkg-config

-NOTE: On some distros, the meson package provided by the package manager will be out of date.
+NOTE: On some distros, the meson package provided by the package manager will be out of date or will be a version that is unsupported.
 To check your meson version, run:

 ```
 meson --version
 ```

-If your mesion version is older than 1.2.0, follow the instructions at: https://mesonbuild.com/Getting-meson.html to get the most recent version of Meson
+If your meson version is older than 1.3.0, follow the instructions at: https://mesonbuild.com/Getting-meson.html to get a specific version of meson.

 # 2. Downloading the repository